jackstapleton/rdb-autoscaling/whitepaper.md

 Creating one with our code and software means we can start multiple servers with identical software, this will ensure consistency across our Stack.

 #### Cloudformation

 Next we will launch a Stack using AWS Cloudformation.
-Cloudformation allows us to use a json or yaml file to provision resources.
+Cloudformation allows us to use a json or yaml file to provision AWS resources.

-Our Stack will consist of two Auto Scaling groups, and one AWS ElasticFileSystem (EFS).
+Our Stack will consist of:

+- AWS ElasticFileSystem (EFS).
+- EFS Mount Target.
+- Tickerplant Launch Template
+- Tickerplant Auto Scaling group
+- RDB Launch Template
+- RDB Auto Scaling group

 ##### AWS ElasticFileSystem (EFS)

 EFS is a Network File System (NFS) which any EC2 instance can mount.
 This solves the first problem with kdb-tick when the Tickerplant and RDB are on different servers.
 Without a common file system the RDB would not be able to replay the Tickerplant's log file on start up.